Alicia Atout: Other ventures

 Atout has participated on various committees for national music award shows in Canada and the United States, working as a jury member for JUNOS, Polaris Music Prize, Prism Prize, and the East Coast Music Association.
 Atout also currently works for Budweiser and Hot Topic, serving as the Chief Music Officer for the former and Music Influencer for the latter.
 In 2022, Atout began working for Knotfest's Twitch channel, hosting their Knotfest Daily Streams series.

 Atout creates content across multiple platforms with Salina de la Renta, who she first started working with at MLW, as "The Worsties".

 Personal life

-Atout is of Palestinian descent.
 In June 2025, Atout announced she was a permanent resident of the United States.

-In November 2023, Atout started dating Jewish-American professional wrestler Maxwell Jacob Friedman.
+In February 2023, Atout, who is of Palestinian ancestry, started dating Jewish-American professional wrestler Maxwell Jacob Friedman.
 They married on September 5, 2025.